 State Driver Distraction Laws

 Using a wireless device while driving could not only cause your teen driver to crash, it could also lead to a traffic ticket.
-In Arizona, any driver may be cited for the general offense of inattentive driving.
+In Arizona, learner’s permit holders and intermediate license holders are banned from, using wireless devices for the first 6 months after licensing.
+Also, any driver may be cited for the general offense of inattentive driving.

 Key Tips for Parents

 Parents play a critical role in preventing distracted driving.
 Here are tips you can use related to this key part of driving safety.

 - Explain to your teen driver how to minimize potential distractions and keep focused on the road.
 Much attention is placed on teen texting and driving, but wireless devices aren’t the only distractions on the road.
 Eating, drinking, chatting with a passenger, reading a map, personal grooming, reaching for objects or looking at people or objects unrelated to the driving task could lead to a crash.

 - Prohibit your teen from carrying teen passengers or riding as a passenger with other new teen drivers.
 One of the most dangerous sources of distraction for teen drivers, whether it’s due to rowdy behavior, horseplay or peer pressure, is teen passengers.
 A AAA Foundation for Traffic Safety study found that carrying passengers, particularly other teens, greatly increases crash risk for drivers under age 18.
 Arizona’s driver licensing rules allow no more than one non-family teen passenger under age 18 during the first 6 months of driving, unless supervised by a licensed parent or legal guardian sitting in the front seat.